Configure hook contents

 The payload for a hook can be large, but in many cases you only need to transmit a few fields to perform the desired operation on the remote server.

 Defining the hook requires knowledge of the structure of the original event and the requirements of the remote call.
-You can use the bin/magento [webhooks:info](commands.md#display-the-payload-of-a-webhook) <webhook-name> command to return the default payload of a webhook.
+You can use the following methods to determine the structure of the original event:

-Imagine that the command returned a Commerce webhook with the following structure:
+Imagine that a hypothetical webhook has the following structure:

 {